polly-code/DPD_withRemovingBonds/README.md

-# Dissipative particle dynamics for static chromatin simulations (DPDchrom)
+# Dissipative particle dynamics to reproduce conformation

 This implementation of DPD is based on the repository (https://github.com/KPavelI/dpd) which was used for the simulation chromatin interactions with the nuclear lamina [1].

 ## Hardaware requirements

-The RAM, HDD and CPU are depend on the considering system and desired simulation time.
-Current calculations was performed on cluster lomonosov-2 [2], each run was executed on 56 cores.
+The RAM, HDD and CPU are depend on the system size and available simulation time.
+Current calculations were performed on cluster lomonosov-2 [2], for each run we used 56 cores.

 ## Software requirements

 Fortran90 compiler.
-The package has been tested on the following systems: Ubuntu 16.04, CentOS Linux (release 7.1.1503).
+The software has been tested on the following systems: `Ubuntu 16.04`, `CentOS Linux` (release 7.1.1503).

 ## General notes

-To visualize output restart files you may convert it to mol2 via rst2mol2.py from the mentioned repository (https://github.com/KPavelI/dpd) in example folder.
+To visualize output restart files you may convert it to **mol2** using `rst2mol2.py` from the mentioned [repository](https://github.com/KPavelI/dpd) from example folder.
 If you are using this code, please, cite the folowing works [3, 4].

 ## References.